19 BEST Places to Go Snowshoeing in Banff

 Almost every winter season, there is a loss of life in the Canadian Rockies due to avalanches.
 While this tragedy mostly befalls athletes in backcountry skiing, winter mountaineering, and ice climbing, snowshoers can enter avalanche terrain (many times without even knowing it).

-We have heard multiple stories of people witnessing inexperienced snowshoers walk up avalanche terrain or stand directly in their avalanche runout zones without realizing it.
+We have heard multiple stories of people witnessing inexperienced snowshoers walking up avalanche terrain or standing directly in their avalanche runout zones without realizing it.
 Always be aware of your surroundings and the forecast.
 Avalanche Canada is an excellent resource in the winter, and if you decide to get really into snowshoeing, backcountry skiing, splitboarding, or ice climbing it’s recommended to take an Avalanche Safety course.

 Where to Go Snowshoeing in Banff